 • We recommend the use of special oil (chain oil) with good adhesion characteristics.

 - Never use waste oil.
-This results in damage to the oil pump, the bar and the chain. - It is important to use oil of the right grade (suitable viscosity range) to suit the air temperature. - In temperatures below 0°C (32°F) some oils become too viscous.
-This can overload the oil pump and result in damage to the oil pump components. - · Contact your service agent when choosing chain oil.
+This results in damage to the oil pump, the bar and the chain. - It is important to use oil of the right grade (suitable viscosity range) to suit the air temperature.

 FUEL HANDLING